Welcome to the 'Connectors' Section

 That is what the experts tell us.
 And they're right.
 But sometimes we wonder why we do things, wonder why we feel certain things.
 What is going on deep down?
 What is on the inside of us making us feel these ways?
 Well, we know that often there is a medical problem, or a chemical imbalance in the body.
 This can be sorted out and usually isn't anyone's fault.
 But deeper than that, there is a truth that Christians believe.
 Christians believe that there is an enemy, intent on destroying us and this world.
 His name is Satan and he is an evil destroyer of lives.
 He wants to rob, kill, destroy, break you because you are made in the image of God.
 But Christians believe that Jesus came to the world, died and rose again and that he broke the power of Satan.
 Instead, Jesus came to give us life now and an everlasting life in the future.
 That is why Christians are passionate about Jesus, about telling you about him, and believe he is the way, the solution to all your problems in life.

-Illegal Downloads | Top of page
+Illegal Downloads

 According to a massive survey of young people and the music they own, teenagers and students have an average of more than 800 illegally copied songs each on their digital music players!
 Half of 14 to 24-year-olds were happy to share all the music on their hard drive, enabling others to copy hundreds, or thousands, of songs at any one time.

 Although to the University of Hertfordshire survey, illegal copying has become widespread and has surprised the music surprised.
-On average every iPod or digital music player contained 842 illegally copied songs.
+On average, every digital music player contained 842 illegally copied songs.
 Fergal Sharkey, former lead singer of the Undertones and now chief executive of British Music Rights, said: “I was one of those people who went around the back of the bike shed with songs I had taped off the radio the night before.
 But this totally dwarfs that, and anything we expected.”

 The average digital music player carries 1,770 songs, meaning that 48 per cent of the collection is copied illegally.
 The proportion of illegally downloaded tracks rises to 61 per cent among 14 to 17-year-olds.
 14 per cent of CDs (one in seven) in a young person's collection are copied.
 Illegal copying in some form is undertaken by 96 per cent of 18 to 24-year-olds surveyed, falling to 89 per cent of those aged 14-17.
 Nearly two thirds copy CDs from friends, and similar amounts of teenagers share songs by bluetooth, e-mail and copy all the music held on another person's hard drive, acquiring up to 10,000 songs in one go.